 This section provides a breakdown of recorded incidents by region.
-Figure T2.3.5 shows a breakdown of importation of drugs offences by region and year between 2003 and 2022.
+Figure T2.3.5 shows a breakdown of importation of drugs offences by region and year between 2003 and 2023.
 It clearly illustrates that the highest number of importation of drugs offences was recorded in the DMR.
 While the number of incidents recorded between 2016 and 2018 decreased annually, this trend changed in 2019, when the number of incidents recorded (N=20) was more than double the number recorded in 2018 (N=9).
-Between 2019 and 2020, a slight decrease was shown (N=3).
-While there was an decrease in the DMR in 2021 (47%), recorded incidents were nearly three times higher in 2022 (N=26).
+Between 2019 and 2021, a slight decrease was shown each year (N=3 and N=7, respectively).
+Since 2021, incidents recorded have increased annually, between 2021 and 2022 (150%) and between 2022 and 2023 (52%).

-Figure T2.3.5 Recorded incidents of importation of drugs offences, by region and year, 2003-2022
+Figure T2.3.5 Recorded incidents of importation of drugs offences, by region and year, 2003-2023

-Figure T2.3.6 presents the frequency of recorded incidents of cultivation or manufacture of drugs offences by region from 2003 to 2022.
-Overall, decreases were reported in all regions in 2022.
+Figure T2.3.6 presents the frequency of recorded incidents of cultivation or manufacture of drugs offences by region from 2003 to 2023.
+Overall, decreases were reported in all regions in 2023.
 The Southern Region reported the highest number of incidents and the DMR reported the lowest number of incidents.

-Figure T2.3.6 Recorded incidents of cultivation or manufacture of drugs offences, categorised by region, 2003-2022
+Figure T2.3.6 Recorded incidents of cultivation or manufacture of drugs offences, categorised by region, 2003-2023